 ACCOMMODATION & FACILITIES AT LEMALA NANYUKIE:

-Guest accommodation at Nanyukie will consist of 15 guest tents, all spaced well apart from each other for ample privacy.
+Guest accommodation at Nanyukie consists of 15 guest tents, all spaced well apart from each other for ample privacy.
 A few steps lead up onto a deck, which boasts a couple of sunloungers and a private plunge pool!
 Inside, there is a bedroom, with en-suite facilities and lounge either side.
 The bedroom contains a double bed, a dressing table, wardrobes, and luggage storage units.
 The en-suite facilities comprise separate flush toilet, twin washbasins, shower, and bathtub.
 There’s an outdoor bathtub too, forming part of the private deck.
 The lounge features comfy seating and a butler’s hatch!

 ACTIVITIES AT LEMALA NANYUKIE: